semuconsulting/PyGPSClient/README.md

 1. Graphview widget showing current satellite reception (signal-to-noise ratio).
 1. Mapview widget with location marker, showing either a static Mercator world map, or an optional dynamic web-based map downloaded via a MapQuest API (*requires an Internet connection and free
 [MapQuest API Key](https://developer.mapquest.com/user/login/sign-up)*).
 1. Spectrum widget showing spectrum analysis chart from MON-SPAN message (*UBX MON-SPAN messages must be enabled or polled*).
+Clicking anywhere in the chart will briefly display the frequency and decibel reading at that point.
+Double-clicking anywhere in the chart will toggle the GNSS frequency band markers (L1, G2, etc.) on or off.
 1. Scatterplot widget showing variability in position reporting over time.
 1. Data logging in parsed, binary, hexadecimal string and tabulated hexadecimal formats (NB. only binary datalogs can be re-read by PyGPSClient's parser).
 1. Track recording in GPX format.